-Links to Wider Po plicy Framework
+Links to Wider Po nlicy Framework

+-

 RLDP Objectives Objective 1 - Economic Growth / Employment

-KLDF Objectives

 Objective 3 - Green Infrastructure, Biodiversity and Landscape

 Objective 4 - Flood risk

 Objective 8 - Health and Well-being

 Objective 10 - Housing

 Objective 11 - Place-making

 Objective 12 - Communities

 Objective 13 - Rural Communities

 Objective 14 - Infrastructure

 Objective 17 - Climate Change

 Future Wales: Policy 13 - Supporting Digital Communications

 The National Policy 14 - Planning in Mobile Action Zones

-Plan 2040 (WG, ,
+Plan 2040 (WG,

 February 2021)

 Planning Policy Strategic and Spatial Choices Theme (Chapter 3) - Supporting

 Wales Edition Infrastructure

-11 (WG, imiastracture
+11 (WG,

-\ '

-February 2021) Duio vition and Antique for Diagon, wast Could 10 associations
+February 2021)

 Building Better Priorities and Actions for Places - post Covid-19 considerations:

 Places (WG, July Climate Change and Decarbonisation (page 11)

 2020 Staying local: creating neighbourhoods (page 14)

 Active travel- exercise and rediscovered transport methods (page

 16)

 Digital places - the lockdown lifeline (pages 19-20)

 Green infrastructure, health and well-being and ecological

 resilience (page 22)

-Well-being of A prosperous Wales
+Well-being of .
+9 .

 Future A resilient Wales

-Generations Act A more equal Wales
+A more equal Wales

 (WBFGA) A Wales of cohesive communities

 (WG, 2015) A globally responsible Wales

+Monmouthshire

-Monmouthshire Provide children and young people with the best possible start
+PSB Well-being Provide children and young people with the best possible start in life.

-PSB Well-being in life.
+Plan (MWBP)

-Plan (MWBP) Respond to the challenges associated with demographic
+, , Respond to the challenges associated with demographic

 (February 2018) change.

-(.
-65. 66.
-7 2020) Protect and enhance the resilience of our natural environment
+Protect and enhance the resilience of our natural environment

 whilst mitigating and adapting to the impact of climate change.

 Develop opportunities for communities and businesses to be

 part of an economically thriving and well-connected county.

 Monmouthshire This policy supports the draft Community and Corporate Plan

 draft goals of ensuring Monmouthshire is a:

 Community and • fair place to live where the effects of inequality and poverty

 Corporate Plan have been reduced;

-2022
+2022- 2023

-green place to live and work with reduced carbon emissions, making a positive contribution to addressing the climate and nature emergency; thriving and ambitious place, full of hope and enterprise; safe place to live where people have a home they feel secure in; connected place where people feel part of a community, are valued and connected to other; learning place where everybody has the opportunity to reach their potential.
-Key Evidence Infrastructure Plan to follow alongside Deposit RLDP ne, zracnec Viability Assessments for Allocations in time for the Deposit RLDP Monitoring TBC Detailed TBC in Deposit RLDP Policies
+green place to live and work with reduced carbon emissions, making a positive contribution to addressing the climate and nature emergency; thriving and ambitious place, full of hope and enterprise; safe place to live where people have a home they feel secure in; connected place where people feel part of a community, are valued and connected to other; learning place where everybody has the opportunity to reach

+their potential.

+Key Evidence Infrastructure Plan to follow alongside Deposit RLDP

+Viability Assessments for Allocations in time for the Deposit RLDP

+Monitoring TBC

+Detailed TBC in Deposit RLDP

+Policies